WinBkg

 Hunter-Killer Patches - 1969-73

 Cobra and LOH crewmembers wore this patch on their left shoulder over the 25th Infantry Division and then later the 1st Aviation Brigade patch to indicate that they were part of a "Hunter Killer Team".
-See comments Don Borey
+John Jones, Peter Barber, Dennis Rogers, Don Borey, Brian Harrison.

 He said that they were only for the LOH and Cobra hunter killer teams and we would be the only ones allowed to wear them.
 I still have the proto type and letter I sent home with the patch to show my Parents (see below).
 My Mother gave the letter and patch back to me a few years ago.
 The letter is dated and on Viet Nam army stationary.
 I have been thinking about reproducing the patch so I could send one to any LOH or Cobra crewmember that can show they flew with us.
 Dennis Rogers